telefonicaid/fiware-cosmos/cosmos-gui/README.md

 * [Contact](#contact)

 ##<a name="whatis"></a>What is cosmos-gui
-This is one of the pieces of the called "Cosmos ecosystem".
-Cosmos is the code name for a [Hadoop](http://hadoop.apache.org/)-based solution to FIWARE's BigData Analysis Generic Enabler; such a solution is based on the split of storage and computing:
+This is one of the pieces of the named "Cosmos Ecosystem".
+Within such an ecosystem there is a [Hadoop](http://hadoop.apache.org/)-based implementation of FIWARE's BigData Analysis Generic Enabler; such a solution is based on the split of storage and computing capabilities:

 * A only-[HDFS](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-hdfs/HdfsUserGuide.html) cluster for permanently storing the user data.
 * Depending on the available resources and the goals pursued by your deployment, there are two flavours for the computing side:
     * Another Hadoop cluster, shared among all the users, addressing data processing and only allowing for temporal storage.
     * A [Sahara](https://wiki.openstack.org/wiki/Sahara)-based platform for on-demand private temporal Hadoop clusters.

-As seen, the storage cluster is always shared, thus a provisioning procedure is require in order to create specific Unix users and HDFS user spaces; this is also know as creating a <i>Cosmos account</i>.
+As seen, the storage cluster is always shared, and depending on the chosen flavour, the computing cluster is shared as well.
+Thus a provisioning procedure is require in order to create specific Unix users and HDFS user spaces within both clusters; this is also know as creating a <i>Cosmos account</i>.
 This procedure is automated by this cosmos-gui, a Node.js application rendering a set of web pages mainly in charge of guiding the user through this provisioning step.

 In addition, the cosmos-gui can be used as a centralized dashboard where a user can explore its HDFS space and run [predefined MapReduce](https://github.com/telefonicaid/fiware-tidoop/tree/develop/tidoop-mr-lib-api) jobs, once his/her Cosmos account has been provisioned.